 Winners, losers from Browns-Steelers on Thursday Night Football

-Winners, losers from Browns-Steelers on Thursday Night Football originally appeared on NBC Sports Bayarea
+Winners, losers from Browns-Steelers on Thursday Night Football originally appeared on NBC Sports Chicago

 That was AFC North football.